AP071216/mp1/README.md

     </thead>
     <tbody>
         <tr>
-            <th>Navigation bar still has dropdown menu to account for less horizontal space, "Dog Dojo" text is centered due to extra space in the middle but aligns well</th>
+            <td>Navigation bar still has dropdown menu to account for less horizontal space, "Dog Dojo" text is centered due to extra space in the middle but aligns well</td>
-            <th>Images are correctly sized for the screen, some images increased from mobile size to better fit viewport, </th>
+            <td>Images are correctly sized for the screen, some images increased from mobile size to better fit viewport, </td>
-            <th>Text aligned well, text isn't too large for the screensize.
-Forms are viewable in the desktop format without compromising form space</th>
+            <td>Text aligned well, text isn't too large for the screensize.
+Forms are viewable in the desktop format without compromising form space</td>
-            <th>Due to the grid system, content can now fit into two columns across the screen, matching desktop view in most cases.
+            <td>Due to the grid system, content can now fit into two columns across the screen, matching desktop view in most cases.
 Curriculum icons with text are aligned into 3 columns with 2 columns for the bottom row.
-Events page aligned into 2 columns with 1 column on the bottom row</th>
+Events page aligned into 2 columns with 1 column on the bottom row</td>
         </tr>
     </tbody>
 </table>